autowarefoundation/autoware.universe/system/duplicated_node_checker/README.md

 ## Purpose

 This node monitors the ROS 2 environments and detect duplication of node names in the environment.
-The result is publushed as diagnostics.
+The result is published as diagnostics.

 ### Standalone Startup